mcpar-land/react-strapi-cms-boilerplate/README.md

 # React/Strapi CMS Boilerplate

-A Wordpress-style boilerplate for a Strapi-based CMS.
+A Wordpress-style boilerplate for a Strapi-based CMS, using Next.js

 ## Libraries used